lido22/Axelrod-Tournament/README.md

 # Axelrod-Tournament

 This project recreates the famous Axelrod tournament, allowing easy addition of new strategies by simply adding a Python file to the `agents` folder.
-Each agent is a Python script that defines a `play` function, which determines the agent's move based on the history of both players.
+Each agent is a Python script that defines a `play` function, which determines the agent's move based on the two contenders history.

 ## Features